byzer-org/byzer-extension/byzer-eval/README.md

 ## Introduction

-Byzer-eval is an extension of Byzer, which can execute string variable.
-This means you can write a SQL statement in a variable and execute it.
+Byzer-eval is an extension of Byzer, which can execute string variable as Byzer script.
+This means you can write a script in a variable and execute it.

-With the help of UDF/UDAF of Byzer and Byzer-python, you can build a complex Byzer script and then deliver it to this extension to execute it.
+With the help of UDF of Byzer and Byzer-python, you can build a complex Byzer script and then deliver it to this extension to execute it and then get the result table in following steps.

 ## Online Installation